 -

-Parcentered: A lens design
+Parcentered: A lens

-when the magnification level is changed.
+is changed.
 See also: parfocal

 Top